AlexanderHott/rust_api_with_db/README.md

 ## Quickstart

-Edit the `.env` file to point to a postgres database.
+Rename `.env.example` to `.env` and edit it to point to a postgres database.

 ```
 rustup default nightly